-While several U.S rail companies have not yet fully implemented Positive Train Control (PTC) technology, it remains certain that they will shortly.
+While several U.S companies in the rail industry have not yet fully implemented Positive Train Control (PTC) technology, it remains certain that they will shortly.

-First mandated in the Rail Safety Improvement Act of 2008, the deadline for full PTC implementation looms.
+First mandated by the federal government in the Rail Safety Improvement Act of 2008, the deadline for full PTC implementation looms (December 31, 2018 and various delayed deadlines).
 Installation of equipment has been accomplished on all Class I railroads, and 91% of route-miles have fully implemented PTC.
 Testing and activation remain on just 9% of Class 1 railroads.

-While implementing PTC is costly, it's mandated to help prevent rail accidents through its advanced positive train control technology, however, PTC does not address all issues related to preventing disaster.
+While implementing railroad PTC systems is costly and requires positive train control training, it's mandated to help prevent rail accidents through its advanced positive train control technology.
+However, the installation of PTC does not address all issues related to preventing disaster.

 What about track and equipment failure?
 SCADA and remote monitoring systems can cover this critical function for smooth railway operation to help those railroads that have implemented PTC, as well as those who are in process of updates.